ossamakhiar/piscine_object/module_04/README.md

 The first and most important step in working with Design Patterns is understanding the context and the exact issue in the application.
 Once the problem is identified, it becomes easier to determine which Design Pattern should be used to solve the identified problem.

+### Creational Design Pattern
+A creational design pattern deals with the process of object creation, providing mechanisms to create instances of classes in a flexible and efficient manner.
+These patterns abstract the instantiation process, making a system independent of how its objects are created, composed, and represented.
+One popular creational design pattern is the "Factory Method Pattern."

+### Behavioral Design Pattern
+Behavioral design patterns focus on the interaction and collaboration between objects, defining how they communicate, encapsulate responsibilities, and manage relationships.
+These patterns are concerned with algorithms and assignment of responsibilities between objects, promoting flexibility and maintainability in a system.
+An example of a behavioral design pattern is the "Observer Pattern."

 <hr>